Tasha-Nicole Terani

 Tasha-Nicole Terani, also known as TNT, is an American soccer training and ball control expert, eight times world record holder for soccer ball control, United Nations Special Envoy for Peace through Soccer, and founder of the Every Child’s Dream Foundation 501c3.

 Early life

 Terani was born in Tehran, Iran.
 She later moved to the United States and grew up in Westlake Village, California.

 Career

 When she was 14, she started modeling and moved to New York.
 She modeled for various brands in New York, Los Angeles, and Atlanta.
 Terani has been featured in Sports Illustrated and the Time magazine.
 In 2003, she moved back to Los Angeles to start a soccer business.

 In 2012, she created and produced a soccer technique program called the TNT Soccer System.
 In the same year, Terani released a video training program called Soccer Ball Control with Tasha-Nicole.

+Terani became a published author and poet in 2024.
+Her debut children’s book, A Tree for Me, has received international recognition and several awards.
+The book explores the journey to find unconditional love.

+A Tree for Me is the first installment in her series titled The Nature and Nurture Book Series.
+Tasha-Nicole’s work primarily focuses on themes of love, nature, and human connection.

 Terani has made several world records for ball control, including: